Get THE RACK DEMO

 • Normal (homozygous dominant): Both cards are normal.
 No hidden gene.
 Example: A normal snake with no pied gene (PP).

-You can't tell a het from a normal just by looking.
-That's why we use percentages to describe the odds.
+You cannot tell a het from a normal by looking.
+That is why we use percentages to describe the odds.

 Where Do Het Percentages Come From?